CURENT/andes/docs/source/getting_started/install.rst

     pip install andes[all]

-One can also inspect the ``requirements-extra.txt`` and identify the packages for manual installation.
+One can also inspect the ``requirements-extra.txt`` to identify the packages for manual installation.

 .. _Develop Install: